-You’ve just finished up your dream hunt, you have spent 10 days in the Mountains of Tajikistan pursuing a Trophy Marco Polo ram.
+You’ve just finished up your dream hunt, you have spent 10 days in the Mountains of Tajikistan pursuing a trophy Marco Polo ram.
 You are exhausted and yet totally energized from the challenge of hunting in some of the most remote terrain in the world and most of all you successfully harvested a tremendous 59” ram.
 You get to the hotel in Dushanbe after two days of driving and are looking forward to a hot shower and a good meal when realization hits home, your passport is gone.
 How are you going to get home?
 What do you do now?
 While you may have planned your trip down to the smallest detail, you may not have planned for this…and you didn’t purchase travel insurance.

 Having passport problems, or even worse, having your passport lost or stolen can turn any dream trip into a stressful and even somewhat frightening nightmare.
 Not only does it create barriers and delays to returning home, if your passport ends up in the wrong hands it can put you at risk for identity theft.
 So, for those of you have travel abroad to hunt, for vacation or for work, here are some helpful tips in the event you lose your passport…

 If you discover your passport has been lost or stolen and you are staying in a hotel ask the hotel concierge to contact the police (if you had purchased travel insurance, they would do this for you).
 The hotel’s job is to make your stay as comfortable as possible, so they will do their best to help you resolve the issue.
 They may even have someone act as an interpreter if you run into language issues with the local police.